 We are in the middle ground, between an unexpected event and emergency management, and a space that will extend in different directions for many months to come.
 Who knows if our grandparents felt this way during the way, living in uncertainty for six long years.
 They must have found the strength to find a “new normal” to last so long.
 Will we be able to do the same?

-Will we tolerate that, whatever the choice that we’re faced with today, nobody can promise or guarantee that the decision will last?
+Can we tolerate that, whatever the choice that we’re faced with today, nobody can promise or guarantee that the decision will last?

-Will we teach our children that schools will open again, well today they are but who knows about tomorrow, and these decisions aren’t in our hands?
+Or maybe we’ll teach our children that schools will open again, well today they are but who knows about tomorrow, and these decisions aren’t in our hands?

 Together with them, will we make this time of uncertainty a place where we can live with energy and volition, without saving ourselves or putting off living until the wait is over?